mercadopago/devsite-docs/guides/checkout-pro/opening-schema.en.md

 # Opening scheme

-The opening scheme allows you to define how the checkout will open to the user.
-By default, checkout pro opens in  **Modal** format, that is, in a window within the website itself, without redirecting to an external page to complete the payment.
+The opening scheme allows you to define how the checkout will open for the user.
+By default, Checkout Pro is opened in a **redirect** way, that is, with user redirection within the same page.

-However, it is possible to customize the opening and define the **Redirect** model, in which Checkout Pro opens in a window within the site itself, without redirection.
+However, it is possible to customize the opening so that it opens on an external page, for example, or define the **modal** model, in which Checkout Pro opens in a window within the site itself, without redirection.

 > NOTE
 >